 T-Th: 9:00am-5:00pm, with a lunch break

-What: Windows of Opportunity is an intense four day conference which focuses on bringing the love of God to the lives of people who are having a difficult time living in the world God placed them.
+What: Counseling-in-a-Week/Windows of Opportunity is an intense four day conference which focuses on bringing the love of God to the lives of people who are having a difficult time living in the world God placed them.
 After learning how to counsel the authors of the books, you will have much more confidence to help those God brings to you.

 Who should come: Anyone who finds themselves in situations where they are being asked to help or minister to people who are experiencing problems in living.

 What a difficult life situation is: The authors of the books we will be discussing have many different life situations ranging from thoughts of obesity to hearing voices to being afraid to go out the front door.
 A difficult counseling situation is anything that you have difficulty working through.
 It might be that you have a friend who is depressed, or a friend who is having trouble getting along with others at work.
 Anything that you find overwhelming as you try to help others is classified as a difficult life situation.

 Before you come: Attenders will need to have read the books listed below and be prepared to discuss how they might help the authors of the books were they to meet them in the course of their lives.